Main Street, Wakefield, West Yorkshire, WF3 2BA

 • understanding and exploring how music is created, produced and communicated with reference to pitch, duration, dynamics, tempo, timbre, texture, structure and musical notation.

 Opportunities are explored to bring musicians into school to share their expertise with the children and to perform live music for them, children are involved in projects in Leeds that bring children from different schools together to sing and play as part of an orchestra, and they perform within small groups at lots of different events and concerts across the year.
 Music is seen as a vital part of school life and not for a limited few or those with particular talent and ability.
+It is something that is accessible to all.

 Skills progression grid for MUSIC